-The Ultimate Migraine Survival Kit
+The Ultimate Migraine Relief Kit

 See a doctor for diagnosis of migraines and migraine relief options.

 There’s never a “good” time for a migraine, and anyone who suffers from them can tell you they seem to come at the worst moments.

 That’s why packing a “migraine survival kit” isn’t a bad idea.
 Armed with a few choice comfort-providers and pain-fighters, these packs are easily stored in your backpack, your office, or even your purse.

 Some items like a water bottle can even help you avoid possible migraine triggers like dehydration.